 - Focus on gamers: this professional gaming mouse comes with a built-in 16400 DPI, 12000 FPS, 1000 Hz polling rate, 30G acceleration, 100-150in/s cursor speed, and an Avago sensor.
 Omron micro switches provide crisp, firm clicks.

-- 18 programmable buttons, 5 Savable memory profiles each with a distinct light color for quick identification, an 8-piece weight tuning set (2.4g x8), and over 16 million LED RGB color options.
-The LED may be disabled as per your preference.
+- 18 programmable mouse buttons, 5 custom profiles each with multi distinct LED RGB light color for quick identification, an 8-piece weight tuning set (2.4g x8), and over 16 million LED RGB color options.
+The LED breathing light may be disabled as per your preference.

 - Durable smooth TEFLON feet pads and contour body for ultimate gaming control.
-High-end features reflected in the 19 mouse buttons including the power button, 12 side buttons and the breathing light in 5 RGB colors backlit modes and 12 side buttons
+High-end features reflected in the 19 mouse buttons including the power button, 12 side buttons and the breathing light in 5 RGB colors backlit modes.

-- Ergonomic Right Handed Design with Rubber Painting Surface that can keep your grip firm during gameplay.
+- Ergonomic Right-Handed design with frosted painting surface that can keep your grip firm during gameplay.
 6ft braided-fiber cable with gold-plated USB connector ensures greater durability.

-- Special Setting Switch Button on the back side of the mouse let you take command with maximum efficiency; 18-Month Manufacturer's Warranty.
+- Special Setting Switch Button on the back side of the wired gaming mouse let you take command with maximum efficiency; 18-Month Manufacturer's Warranty.